OpusC/habitica-automation/README.md

 # Habitica Quest Auto-Accept Script

 This Python script automates the process of accepting quests on Habitica.
-It checks whether there is an active quest in your party, and if not, it automatically accepts a new quest.
+It checks whether there is a quest to accept in your party, and it will automatically accept a new quest.

 ## Prerequisites